Black River (settlement): 17th century

 Early attempts by the Spanish to settle the area were frustrated by the terrain, tropical conditions, lack of valuable resources, and hostile natives, in particular the Miskito.
 The first British contacts in the area were in 1633 by colonists of the Providence Company who had settled the islands of San Andrés and Providencia.
 Since they were principally interested in trade with the natives, the Miskitos reacted more favorably to them.
 On the capture of those islands by the Spanish in 1641, some of the colonists probably fled to the shore and were taken in by the natives.
 The region was also a stopping point for pirates, and its population became somewhat more mixed when a slave ship foundered in the area, eventually resulting in a mixed-race zambo population.

 An informal relationship was established between Miskito rulers and British colonial administrators in Jamaica, in which Miskito leaders traveled to Jamaica or even England to receive education and have their status confirmed.
 In the late 17th century, British pioneers began logging in the area that is now Belize, to the great annoyance of Spanish authorities, who made numerous largely fruitless attempts to evict British settlers from that area.
 During the War of the Spanish Succession early in the 18th century, there were reports of British settlers living on the Mosquito Shore.

-During the 1720s the Spanish made numerous attempts to eliminate the British presence on the Belize shore.
-Many of the settlers retreated, either inland, or to the Mosquito Coast, when the Spanish came in force, and generally returned after the Spanish left.
+During the 1720s, the Spanish made numerous attempts to eliminate the British presence on the Belize shore.
+Many of the settlers retreated, either inland or to the Mosquito Coast, when the Spanish came in force, and generally returned after the Spanish left.
 In 1732, one of these British loggers, William Pitt, decided to stay.
 Pitt's exact lineage is uncertain, but he was probably descended from Thomas Pitt, whose descendants also include William Pitt the Elder, a contemporary of the settlement's founder.

 British settlement

 Pitt realized that the Black River area provided an ideal location for a settlement for several reasons.
-One was that the immediately surrounding land could be cultivated, providing crops for food and export, and there was a rich supply of jungle and sea product to export.
-The area had a number of water channels leading inland to facilitate (illegal, according to the Spanish) trade with the local natives.
+One was that the immediately surrounding land could be cultivated, providing crops for food and export, and there was a rich supply of jungle and sea products to export.
+The area had several water channels leading inland to facilitate (illegal, according to the Spanish) trade with the local natives.
 Finally, the entrance to the lagoon from the sea was a narrow channel blocked by a shifting sand bar, making a seaborne attack virtually impossible.